mcuringa/think-js/arrays.md

 => [10, 20]
 ~~~~~~~~~~~~~~~~~~~~~~~

-To extract an element from the nested list, we can proceed in two steps:
+To extract an element from the nested array, we can proceed in two steps:

 ~~~~~~~~~~~~~~~~~~~~~~~{.javascript}
 ⠕ elem = nested[3];